-If you’re a landlord seeking to evict a tenant, use a Massachusetts (MA) eviction notice to begin the process.
-Your eviction notice must be written according to Massachusetts state law, and give your tenant the legally required amount of time to respond or move out.
+A Massachusetts eviction notice is a crucial tool for landlords seeking to evict tenants for violating one or more terms in their rental agreement (such as not paying rent by the due date).
+Your notice must be written according to Massachusetts state law and give your tenant the legally required time to respond or move out.

 Eviction Laws & Requirements